 Common Name: McMahon's Texas Bird Pepper

-Thomas Jefferson first obtained seed of the Bird Pepper in 1812 from Captain Samuel Brown, who was stationed in San Antonio, Texas.
-Jefferson recorded planting this pepper in pots and in the kitchen garden in 1814.
-He had high hopes the Bird Pepper would prove hardier to other species, and forwarded seeds to his favorite nurseryman, Bernard McMahon of Philadelphia, in 1813.
+Thomas Jefferson first obtained seeds of the Texas bird pepper in 1812 from Captain Samuel Brown, who was stationed in San Antonio.
+Jefferson recorded planting this pepper in pots and in the kitchen garden in 1814.1 He had high hopes that the bird pepper would prove hardier than other species, and forwarded seeds to his favorite nurseryman, Bernard McMahon of Philadelphia, in 1813.
 McMahon played a key role in spreading this plant around the U.S.2

 Primary Source References

 1814 April 28.
-(Jefferson to Samuel Brown). "the Capsicum I am anxious to see up; but it does not yet show itself."
+(Jefferson to Samuel Brown). "[T]he Capsicum I am anxious to see up; but it does not yet shew itself."4